-Recently, the Town of Amherst applied and received a forestry grant from the NYS Department of Environmental Conservation (“DEC”).
+In 2020 and 2021 the Town of Amherst applied and received two rounds of grant funding from the NYS Department of Environmental Conservation (“DEC”).
 In Round 14 the Town received $61,000 and in Round 15 the Town received $75,000.
 The Town does not have a complete inventory placing the Town of Amherst in a position of reduced capacity to fully develop, capitalize upon, and utilize its street tree and park tree population as an influential tool in the creation and provision of aesthetic and environmental benefits.
 A comprehensive tree inventory is a powerful and indispensable urban forest management tool that guides the development of a sustainable, diverse, and healthy street tree population.
 The data collected will be used to analyze the species, size, and health compositions of the Town’s existing street tree population.

 The benefits of a public tree inventory are significant.
 This information will be used to direct street tree planting and street tree maintenance operations; guide response efforts to destructive diseases and insect pests; assist in emergency management and response; and provide information on the composition, distribution, benefits, and value of the inventoried population.
 The comprehensive tree inventory will be foundational component for completion of the Community Tree Management Plan.

-This grant opportunity will allow the Town of Amherst to complete:
+This grant opportunity will allow the Town of Amherst to start the process:

 The Town will complete a comprehensive street tree inventory that includes trees and planting spaces on town right of ways and property.
 The Highway Department is currently updating the database as they progress with day to day tree/forestry work.
 The database has existing tree locations and potential tree locations geographically located.
 County and State roads will not be part of this project.

 - COMMUNITY TREE MANAGEMENT PLAN

-- The development of budgets and work plans, including timelines and tasks, to meet that vision.
+- The development of budgets and work plans, including timelines and tasks, to meet that vision and industry standards.

-- The use of the tree inventory which identifies management needs i.e.) pruning rotations, removal implementation, and prioritization of work load.
+- The use of the tree inventory database which identifies management needs i.e.) pruning rotations, removal implementation, and prioritization of work load.